MLS Cup 2005

 MLS Cup 2005 was the 10th edition of the MLS Cup, the championship match of Major League Soccer (MLS).
 The soccer match took place on November 13, 2005, at Pizza Hut Park in Frisco, Texas, near Dallas, and was contested between the New England Revolution and the Los Angeles Galaxy.
 It was a rematch of MLS Cup 2002 and ended in a repeat victory for Los Angeles, who won 1–0 on a goal scored by Guillermo Ramírez in extra time.

 New England qualified as the top seed in the Eastern Conference with several players named to the MLS Best XI, while Los Angeles was the lowest-seeded playoff team and had rebuilt its roster in the offseason.
 Ramírez, who was brought in on loan from CSD Municipal, had scored no goals from open play despite 62 shots but was substituted into the MLS Cup final and scored the winning goal.

 Venue

 The match was hosted at Pizza Hut Park in Frisco, Texas, the newly built home of FC Dallas.
 The 21,000-seat stadium was announced as the host on November 12, 2004.
-It was the third major soccer-specific stadium to be built for an MLS team and cost $80 million to construct, opening on August 6, 2005.
+It opened on August 6, 2005, and was the third major soccer-specific stadium to be built for an MLS team.
+The stadium cost $80 million to construct.
 The stadium sits at the center of a 145 acre complex with 17 soccer fields located near downtown Frisco, approximately 30 mi north of Downtown Dallas.
 Prior to the match, the league hosted pre-game festivities at nearby venues and parking lots, including events with FC Dallas players.
 Pizza Hut Park (later renamed Toyota Stadium) would go on to host MLS Cup 2006, and the 2007 and 2016 finals of the U.S. Open Cup, which all featured the New England Revolution.